 Wondering if you can still eat intuitively while having food allergies, intolerances, medically necessary dietary restriction or even just ethical beliefs about food, sustainability etc?
 This blog post will show you how you can still practice intuitive eating with these restrictions.

 My entire nutrition philosophy is centered around having no food rules, but, I’m also a dietitian and realize that there are instances where some people may need to avoid eating certain foods.
 Some of these include:

-The first important point to ask yourself (and your medical team!) is: Is this restriction necessary?
-I hate to say it, but it’s not uncommon for dietary restrictions to be thrown around like candy these days.
+The first important point to ask yourself (and your medical team!) is: Is this restriction truly necessary?
+I hate to say it, but it’s not uncommon for necessary dietary restrictions to be thrown around like candy these days.

-At Home Food Sensitivity Tests
+Are Home Food Sensitivity Tests Helpful?

 How To Eat Intuitively With Dietary Restrictions

 Say you DO go through the whole process above and find out that, yes, you DO need to avoid certain things in your diet for medical reasons or for ethical reasons.
 Can you still eat intuitively?!
 My answer is 100% yes.